The Glades (TV series)

 The Glades is an American crime drama television series, created by Clifton Campbell, that aired on the A&E network for four seasons from July 11, 2010, to August 26, 2013.

 The police procedural show starred Matt Passmore as Jim Longworth, a Chicago police detective who becomes a state police detective in a Florida Everglades community.
-He leaves the Chicago Police Department after being shot in the buttocks by his captain, who thought Jim was sleeping with his wife.
-He receives a large settlement from the city of Chicago and settles in Florida for the golf and what he believes will be an easy life.
-However, Longworth soon discovers that his new hometown is more complex than meets the eye.
-A&E canceled the series after its season-four finale, effectively ending the series on a cliffhanger of Longworth being shot, minutes before his wedding, and left trying to reach his phone.
+A&E canceled the series after four seasons with a cliffhanger of Longworth being shot minutes before his wedding.

 Plot

-The show's premise involves a Chicago detective taking a South Florida job with the Florida Department of Law Enforcement (FDLE) after being shot by his captain.
-He assumes it will afford him a more relaxing lifestyle, but he finds things are more complicated than he had imagined.
+The show's premise involves a Chicago detective taking a South Florida job with the Florida Department of Law Enforcement (FDLE) after being shot in the buttocks by his captain, who thought Jim was sleeping with his wife.
+He receives a large settlement from the city of Chicago and settles in Florida for the golf and what he believes will be an easy life.
+Longworth soon discovers that his new hometown is more complex than meets the eye.